-We are writing to notify you of a security incident that we and many other institutions and non-profits were recently notified about by Blackbaud, an engagement and fundraising software service provider.
-Salem State takes the protection and proper use of your information very seriously.
-We are therefore contacting you to explain the incident and measures taken in response.
+We are writing to notify you that we and many other institutions were notified by Blackbaud that it experienced a security incident.
+This notice explains the incident and measures taken in response.

-What Happened?
+What Happened

 Blackbaud is a cloud-based software company that provides services to thousands of schools, hospitals, and other non-profits.
 On July 16, 2020, Blackbaud notified us that it had discovered a ransomware attack on Blackbaud's network in May 2020.
-Blackbaud reported that it conducted an investigation, determined that backup files containing information from its clients had been taken from its network, and an attempt was made to encrypt files to convince Blackbaud to pay a ransom.
-Blackbaud paid a ransom and obtained confirmation the files that had been removed had been destroyed.
+Blackbaud reported that it conducted an investigation, determined there had been unauthorized access to its systems between February 7, 2020 to May 20, 2020, that backup files containing information from its clients had been taken from its network, and an attempt was made to encrypt files to convince Blackbaud to pay a ransom.
+Blackbaud paid a ransom and obtained confirmation that the files that had been removed had been destroyed.
 Blackbaud reported that it has been working with law enforcement.
 Upon learning of the incident from Blackbaud, we conducted our own investigation of the Blackbaud services we use and the information provided by Blackbaud to determine what information was involved in the incident.
-On August 14, 2020, we determined that the backup files contained certain information pertaining to you.
+On September 2, 2020, we determined that the backup files contained certain information pertaining to you.

-What Information Was Involved?
+What Information Was Involved

-The backup file involved contained your name and Social Security number.
-Blackbaud has assured us that the backup file has been destroyed by the unauthorized individual and there is no reason to believe any data was or will be misused or will be disseminated or otherwise made available publicly.
+The backup file involved contained your name and financial account number.
+Blackbaud assured us that the backup file has been destroyed by the unauthorized individual and there is no reason to believe any data was or will be misused or will be disseminated or otherwise made available publicly.

-What You Can Do.
+What You Can Do

 Even though we have no evidence that your personal information has been misused, we wanted to let you know this happened and assure you we take it very seriously.
-As a precaution, we are offering you a complimentary membership of Experian's® IdentityWorksTM.
-This product provides you with identity protection and resolution of identity theft.
-IdentityWorks is completely free to you and enrolling in this program will not hurt your credit score.
-For more information on IdentityWorks, including instructions on how to activate your complimentary one-year membership, as well as some additional steps you can take in response, please see the additional information provided in the following pages.
+For more information, including additional steps you can take in response, please see the additional information provided in the following pages.

-What We Are Doing.
+What We Are Doing

 We are notifying you of this incident and sharing the steps that we, and Blackbaud, are taking in response.
-Blackbaud has informed us that it identified and fixed the vulnerability associated with this incident, implemented several changes that will better protect your data from any subsequent incidents, and is undertaking additional efforts to improve the security of its environment through enhancements to access management, network segmentation, and deployment of additional endpoint and network-based monitoring tools.
+Blackbaud has informed us that they identified and fixed the vulnerability associated with this incident, implemented several changes that will better protect your data from any subsequent incidents, and are undertaking additional efforts to harden their environment through enhancements to access management, network segmentation, and deployment of additional endpoint and network-based platforms.

-For More Information.
+For More Information

-We regret that this occurred and sincerely apologize for any inconvenience this may cause you.
-Your trust and confidence in Salem State are important to us.
-Should you have any further questions or concerns regarding this matter, please do not hesitate to contact us at 1-888-470-4111, Monday through Friday from 8am to 5pm Eastern Time.
+We regret that this occurred and apologize for any inconvenience.
+Should you have any further questions or concerns regarding this matter, please do not hesitate to contact us at 1-833-910-3509, Monday through Friday from 8:00 a.m. to 5:30 p.m.
+Central Time.